Wedum: The Founder

 always been a high priority.
 The Foundation also

-promotes quality housing for seniors and students
+promotes quality housing for seniors

-and currently has properties throughout Minnesota,
+and currently has properties in Minnesota and Texas.

 Other examples of

-charitable purposes include: making education more
+charitable giving include: making education more

 accessible to young people everywhere, sponsoring